CBD laws UK

 Farmers must destroy flowers

 Farmers must either destroy or leave the rest of the hemp plant, including the bud and flower, to rot in the field.
-In the UK, only the stalks and seeds are allowed to be processed for making building materials, hemp oil, etc. Retailers are not permitted to sell bud and flower.
+In the UK, only the stalks and seeds are allowed to be processed for making building materials, hemp oil, etc. Retailers are not permitted to sell bud and flower under current UK CBD laws.

 Do you want to sell CBD cosmetics?
 Learn about cosmetic regulation with our online course